winscripter/VLCGenerator/README.md

 Files with this syntax should be saved under the `.vlcdef` extension.

 ## Code definitions
 Those define the VLC.
-Before the first whitespace is the value of the VLC, and anything afterwards are the bits to encode it.
+Prior to the first whitespace is the value of the VLC, and anything afterwards are the bits to encode it.
 Example:
 ```
 1 101
 2 110